-- 2) Debt Service Account such amount necessary to increase the retained earnings to equal the Aggregate Debt Service Requirement.
+- 1) Operating Account 1/12 of the total appropriated for operating expenses in the annual budget for the current calendar year. - 2) Debt Service Account such amount necessary to increase the retained earnings to equal the Aggregate Debt Service Requirement.
 (Interest and principal on the bonds to accrue to the next interest payment date). - 3) Debt Reserve Account such amount necessary to increase the retained earnings to equal the Debt Reserve Requirement. - 4) Maintenance Reserve Account such amount necessary to increase the retained earnings to equal the Maintenance Reserve Fund Requirement, which is the amount, budgeted for major renewals, repairs or replacement. - 5) Tax Reserve Account such amount to increase the balance in the Payment Account to equal the Property Tax Reserve and then such amount to increase the balance in the Reserve Account to equal the tax payments for the current year. - 6) General Reserve Account such amount that remains after all previously mentioned requirements.